datafolklabs/cement/doc/source/dev/quickstart.rst

     commands:

       command1
-        this command does relatively nothing useful.
+        this command does relatively nothing useful

       command2 (aliases: cmd2)
-        more of nothing.
+        more of nothing

       some-other-command (aliases: some-cmd)
         this is some command